Thamirabarani River: Pollution and exploitation

-After the Sorimuthu Aiyanar Temple yearly festival upstream in the forests near Karayar dam the bacteria level in the river increases as thousands and thousands of people bathe at one go.

 Fishes

 Thamirabarani River is full of fishes and it is one of the perennial rivers in Tamil Nadu.
 Locals not involved in fishing resulting in the vast diversity of fishes in the river.

 As water flows non-stop throughout the year, it is one of the most fish-rich river in the world where the river is dominated by more than 16 native Snakehead species.
 It is estimated that nearly 669 fish species found in the river.

 Snakehead

 Various types of snakehead fish species like Channa diplogramma, Channa bleheri, Channa striata, Channa maculata, Channa punctata, Channa harcourtbutleri, Channa asiatica, Channa marulius found throughout the river.
 Snakeheads are considered as top level predators in Thamirabarani River.
 Northern Snakehead also found in small numbers on the starting part of river where top level predators like other snakeheads are missing.
 Thamirabarani River is the largest reservoir of Snakehead in the world with 17 types of Snakeheads present in this river.
 Snakehead fishes are locally called as Viraal in Tamil and all the species are consumed as food around the regions of Thamirabarani when they enter paddy fields.